-Our Keto Zuppa Toscana tastes just like the famous soup from Olive Garden, but we’ve swapped the potatoes for turnips and no one even knows!
-The turnips take on all the flavor of the soup and the texture is just like a potato.
+Our Keto Zuppa Toscana tastes just like the famous soup from Olive Garden, but we’ve swapped the potatoes for turnips – don’t worry, they soak up the flavors of the soup and taste just like potatoes would!
+This is one low carb recipe that tastes just like the real deal!

 Would you believe that I was an adult the first time I ever ate at an Olive Garden?
-Why in the world did my parents shield me from the deliciousness when I was a kid?!
+Why in the world did my parents shield me from all that deliciousness when I was a kid?!

 This keto Zuppa Toscana recipe is a great copycat though!

 I served this to my family and they had NO IDEA they were eating turnips instead of potatoes.
-I call that a win.
+That makes this one of the winners when it comes to keto soup recipes!

 This soup goes great with our cauliflower breadsticks!
 I wont pretend they taste like Olive Garden’s breadsticks, but they’re still darn good.